Defining an Access Policy¶

 }

-Since it is checking a Upload object the permission argument should be one of the following:
+object the permission argument should be one of the following:

-• "core.view_upload" - Permission to view the Upload.
+- "core.view_upload" - Permission to view the

 Parameters:

-The request being made.
+) –The request being made.

-The view being checked for authorization.
+) –The view being checked for authorization.

-The action being performed, e.g. "destroy".
+) –The action being performed, e.g. "destroy".

 Returns:

-• True if the user has the Permission named by the permission argument on the Upload parameter or if there is no upload.
-False otherwise.
+True if the user has the Permission named by the

 has_group_obj_perms(request, view, action, permission)